 Each member of the Board is required to attend all meetings (whether special or annual) of the stockholders of the Company.
 In the case where a Director is unable to attend a special or annual stockholders' meeting, such absence shall be publicly disclosed in the subsequent Proxy Statement on Schedule 14A filed by the Company with the Securities and Exchange Commission (the "SEC") and an explanation for such absence shall be provided to the Company's Nominating and Corporate Governance Committee.
 Any consideration of additional Company action, as appropriate, with respect to such absence shall be solely within the discretion of the Nominating and Corporate Governance Committee of the Board.
-All current Board members attended the Annual Meeting of Stockholders held on May 23, 2013 (the "2013 Annual Meeting"), other than Diana M. Murphy who was unable to attend due to a family medical emergency.
+All current Board members attended the Annual Meeting of Stockholders held on May 22, 2014 (the "2014 Annual Meeting").